Somnoplasty: Procedure

 Note: the actual areas targeted depends on each individual's specific anatomy, so the above are just general associations.

 After 6–8 weeks, the lesions are naturally resorbed as the necrotic tissue is swept away and the surface sinks to fill the void, which reduces the volume of the tissue while stiffening what remains.
 When this occurs the airway is enlarged, allowing a less-restricted flow of air.
 In addition, the scar tissue at the margins of the lesion is relatively firm and less inclined to contribute to snoring.
 Several follow-up treatments are usually required to obtain the desired results.
 Most insurance companies do not cover somnoplasty since it is not a widely accepted treatment for sleep apnea.

 Side effects

 Common side effects include swelling and discomfort.
 Rarer side effects include bleeding and infection.

 History

 Somnoplasty was invented by Stuart D. Edwards, and Ingemar Henry Lundquist of Menlo Park, California.
 The original patent assignee was Vidamed, Inc. It is currently marketed by Somnus Medical Technologies, Inc. of Sunnyvale, California.
+Somnoplasty is a trademark by Somnus Medical Technologies.